furaihankamyl/furaihankamyl.github.io/content/deliberately-unfinished.md

 **Category:** Research and Analysis | **Year:** 2026

-My manager once asked me a question I did not have a good answer to.
-"So what are you doing about your public speaking?"
+I have a folder of certificates.
+Seminars attended, online courses completed, credentials added to a LinkedIn profile.
+All of them are real, and none of them is what I mean when I talk about growth.

-I could have listed things.
-I have attended seminars.
-I have finished online courses.
-I have certifications sitting on a LinkedIn profile.
-None of that answered what he was actually asking, which was not about credentials.
-He was asking whether I was doing anything deliberate about a gap I already knew I had.
+The question I find more useful is not what I have collected.
+It is whether I am doing anything deliberate about the gaps I already know I have.

-That question is where this article starts.
+That is where this article starts.
 Development that looks good on paper is easy to accumulate.
 Development that closes a real gap, holds up over months, and accepts that **the work is never fully done** is a different thing entirely.

 ---